marmelab/greenframe-cli/src/model/README.md

 ### From collected metrics to Measures used to calculate consumption in Wh

-Using a tools such as Docker or Prometheus we can collect technical metrics.
+Using a tools such as Docker or Prometheus, we can collect technical metrics.
 These metrics are converted into a generic format that can be used by the GreenFrame model.
 Each metric of the generic format contains the following information:

 - `date`: date of the collected
 - `availableSystemCpuUsage`: corresponds to the time elapsed in seconds since previous collected metric